lunala-xyz/lunala-astroid-webapp/src/data/projects/Gaia.md

 ﻿---
 title: Gaia
-description: "Gaia is a minecraft mod"
+description: "The gaia project, a programming language that is the culmination of everything learned from Lynx, Lunala, and Atlas."
 slug: "gaia"
 url: "https://github.com/lunala-xyz/Gaia"
 ---